Procter Hall Building Emergency Plan

 Building Hours and Security

-Procter Hall is open to the public from 0700 to 5pm, Monday through Friday.
-Afterhours access is restricted to those with current ID badges, as approved by your Department.
-Classes held after hours and on weekends will be assigned a building security officer at the main entrance.
+Procter Hall is open to the public from 7:00 am to 6:00 pm, Monday through Friday.
+Afterhours access is restricted to those with faculty and staff with current ID badges.

 Emergency Text Message